 Chase only has one student card.
 It’s pretty simple but not a bad offering overall, with some cash back rewards and the opportunity to easily increase your credit limit.

-Chase offers several airline and hotel rewards cards with partner brands.
+Chase offers several airline and hotel rewards cards with partner brands to help cardmembers earn travel rewards on purchases like airfare and hotel stays.

 Chase offers a set of features that come standard with their credit cards, including: